jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 ```

 Note that priviliged (administrative) user rights are needed to install
-system-wide software packages for the OS.
+system-wide software packages for Ruby and the OS.

 ### Development packages on OSX